Splitting Tracks

 Turns off audio in the left or right-hand channel (so that you can listen to just one).

 Opens the Windows mixer applet, which allows you to adjust the playback volume.
+You can also change the current playback device by clicking on thew down-arrow.

-TIP: it's worth learning the short-cut keys for the functions you use most; it can save a lot of time if you have a lot of albums to process.
-The short-cut key for a particular toolbar button is also displayed when you hover over it with the mouse.
+TIP: it's worth learning the shortcut keys for the functions you use most; it can save a lot of time if you have a lot of albums to process.
+The shortcut key for a particular toolbar button is also displayed when you hover over it with the mouse.

 [Top]